bluescarni/heyoka/doc/tut_cfunc.rst

    :lines: 19-23

-Next, we create a compiled function via the :cpp:class:`~heyoka::cfunc` class:
+Next, we create a compiled function via the :cpp:class:`cfunc` class:

 .. literalinclude:: ../tutorial/compiled_functions.cpp
    :language: c++
    :lines: 25-26

-Note how ``sym_func`` was passed to the constructor of :cpp:class:`~heyoka::cfunc` enclosed in curly brackets: this is because in general :cpp:class:`~heyoka::cfunc` expects in input a vector function - that is, a list of expressions representing the function components.
+Note how ``sym_func`` was passed to the constructor of :cpp:class:`cfunc` enclosed in curly brackets: this is because in general :cpp:class:`cfunc` expects in input a vector function - that is, a list of expressions representing the function components.
 In this specific case, we are compiling a vector function with only one component.

-Like many other heyoka classes, :cpp:class:`~heyoka::cfunc` is a class template parametrised over a single type ``T`` representing the floating-point type to be used for function evaluation.
+Like many other heyoka classes, :cpp:class:`cfunc` is a class template parametrised over a single type ``T`` representing the floating-point type to be used for function evaluation.
 In this case, we are operating in standard ``double`` precision.